SonarqubeGeekshubs/java-maven-calculator-api/README.md

 * Subtract: subtract two numbers and return result
 * Multiply: multiply two numbers and return result
 * Divide: divide two numbers and return result
+    * divide by zero should return error message

 Create a service to wrap those methods